 After the paper closed, there was considerable uncertainty about what would be the fate of its vast archives.
 There was a private-equity investor from Texas, Brian Ferguson, who came quite close to acquiring it, but the deal fell through.
 On June 8, 2009, Scripps-Howard came out with a "jubilant announcement" that it was finalizing an agreement with the Denver Public Library "to ensure responsible stewardship of the storied newspaper's archives and artifacts."
 The Library "would assume ownership of the Rocky's voluminous archives, including all digital and paper newspaper clipping files," while the Colorado Historical Society [now History Colorado] would receive "such other artifacts as signs, photographs, special editions, artwork and other information that documents the history of the Rocky."
-Western History / Genealogy Department Manager Jim Kroll says that the acquisition will include "photos that are in the paper, outtakes, PDFs of the newspaper for the last four years, and streaming video."
+Former Western History and Genealogy Department Manager Jim Kroll said that the acquisition included "photos that are in the paper, outtakes, PDFs of the newspaper for the last four years, and streaming video."

 As of 2015, Library staff and volunteers have made substantial advances in the organization, cataloging, and storage of the RMN archives, in keeping with our mission of making our collections accessible to our researchers and customers.

 First issue of William Byers' newspaper, the Rocky Mountain News, comes off the press, beating a rival, the "Cherry Creek Pioneer," by 20 minutes.

 September - December 1859